 It's hard to imagine ever having to "get out" of a friendship as you would a bad relationship.
 Besides, they're supposed to be your friend, right?
-But, sometimes we befriend people who can be unhealthy and who we need to step away from & distance ourselves.
-If you find yourself at this crossroads with a friend, hopefully this week's tips will help. #2 Talk to a neutral party
+But, sometimes we befriend people who can be unhealthy and who we need to distance ourselves.
+If you find yourself at this crossroads with a friend, hopefully this week's tips will help.

-These first 2 steps have been the "easy" part of the tips so far.
+These first two steps have been the "easy" part of the tips so far.
 Natalie will lead us into the depth of the process on Thursday as she discusses the more difficult parts.
 Thank you for reading!

-*Tamara enjoys doing marriage counseling, individual counseling, & couples counseling at Imagine Hope.
+*Tammy enjoys doing marriage counseling, individual counseling, & couples counseling at Imagine Hope.
 We also specialize in family counseling, child & adolescent counseling.
 Imagine Hope serves the Indianapolis area, including the surrounding areas of Carmel, Noblesville, Zionsville, Westfield & Fishers.